-As part of the investment process, the company uses the group's own research centre based in London and Paris to take sustainability risks and ESG criteria into account.
+As part of the investment process, the company takes into account, in particular, the consideration of sustainability risks and ESG criteria of the La Française group.
 In the process, 20% of the companies with the lowest ESG score are systematically excluded during portfolio construction.
 With regard to sustainability, the following criteria, among others, are taken into account at the level of the target companies: (i) environmentally sound, sustainable business practices; (ii) the conscious promotion of human capital and compliance with best labour standards; and (iii) good corporate governance.

 The Fund conducts a review every three months for violations of the 10 principles of the UN Global Compact.
 In so doing, it uses a special committee based on the results of ESG data providers.
 The committee reviews the relevant securities in order to validate a list of issuers not eligible for investment.
 These exclusions ensure that while the Fund pursues a climate objective and focuses on it, it does not cause significant harm to other sustainable objectives, whether environmental or social.